Gastrointestinal symptoms, coupled with a fever or history of exposure to COVID-19, could indicate coronavirus infection in children.

 The researchers also link the children’s gastrointestinal symptoms, which have been recorded in adult patients, to an additional potential route of infection.

 Li explains, “The gastro-intestinal symptoms experienced by these children may be related to the distribution of receptors and the transmission pathway associated with COVID-19 infection in humans.
 The virus infects people via the ACE2 receptor, which can be found in certain cells in the lungs as well as the intestines.
 This suggests that COVID-19 might infect patients not only through the respiratory tract in the form of air droplets, but also through the digestive tract by contact or fecal-oral transmission.”

 While COVID-19 tests can occasionally produce false positive readings, Li is certain all these five children were infected with the disease, but he cautions that more research is needed to confirm their findings.

-“We report five cases of COVID-19 in children showing non-respiratory symptoms as the first manifestation after admission to hospital.
-The incidence and clinical features of similar cases needs further study in more patients.”
+“We report five cases of COVID-19 in children showing non-respiratory symptoms as the first manifestation after admission to the hospital.
+The incidence and clinical features of similar cases need further study in more patients.”